apache/hawq-docs/admin/ambari-admin.md

 The Alerts you can configure are as follows:

 * HAWQ Master Process
 This alert is triggered when the HAWQ Master process is down or not responding.
+To customize the Alert, follow the procedure above.

 * HAWQ Segment Process
 This alert is triggered when a HAWQ Segment on a node is down or not responding.
+To customize the Alert, follow the procedure above.

 * HAWQ Standby Master Process
 This alert is triggered when the HAWQ Standby Master process is down or not responding.
+If no standby is present, the Alert shows as **NONE**.

 * HAWQ Standby Master Sync Status
 This alert is triggered when the HAWQ Standby Master is not synchronized with the HAWQ Master.
-Using this Alert eliminates the need to check the gp\_master\_mirroring catalog table to determine if the Standby Master is fully synchronized. f no standby Master is present, the status will show as UNKNOWN.
+Using this Alert eliminates the need to check the gp\_master\_mirroring catalog table to determine if the Standby Master is fully synchronized. f no standby Master is present, the status will show as **UNKNOWN**..
-   If this Alert is triggered, use the service action  Re-Sync HAWQ Standby Master  by going to the HAWQ **Service** page to re-synchronize HAWQ Standby Master with HAWQ Master.
+   If this Alert is triggered, go to the HAWQ **Services** tab and click on the **Service Action** button to re-sync the HAWQ Standby Master with the HAWQ Master.

 * HAWQ Segment Registration Status
 This alert is triggered when any of the HAWQ Segments fail to register with HAWQ Master.
 This indicates that the HAWQ segments having up status in the gp\_segment\_configuration table do not match the HAWQ Segments listed in /usr/local/hawq/etc/slaves file on HAWQ Master.